camillesuzanne/digitalframeworks-spring2019/assignment2.md

 ## Method
 After speaking with the organization Transportation for America, they suggested that one way to capture this information now is to look through news releases from FTA and elsewhere to record when each project actually received a grant.
-By sifting through news releases, this database will capture CIG grant allocations so I can determine how much has been awarded and how much remains in FTA's pockets.
+By sifting through FTA news releases, this database will capture CIG grant allocations so I can determine how much has been awarded and how much remains in FTA's pockets.

 ## Example

+Available [here](https://docs.google.com/spreadsheets/d/1hibf6wy9XXv0ihNIGJ4nOV4pOPJTZDrcYj7Kwx9dmTs/edit?usp=sharing) on Google Sheets.